MGTheTrain/iam-with-aut0-sample/README.md

 ## Summary

-A repository exemplifying the integration of OIDC and OAuth 2.0 flows into backend services, single-page applications (SPAs), and mobile applications.
+Repository demonstrating OIDC and OAuth 2.0 flows with backend services, single-page applications (SPAs), and mobile applications, utilizing Auth0 as the central Identity and Access Management (IAM) solution.

 ## References